chi-wara (Headdress)

 History of use

-Chi Wara (or Tyi Wara, etc.) headdresses are made to be danced as a pair (male and female) at harvest festivals to honour Chi Wara, a half human half antelope mythical being who taught agriculture to the ancestors of the Bamana people.
-The headdresses embody the ingredients necessary for successful cultivation, their long horns representing the tall growth of millet.
+A male Chi Wara (Ci Wara, Tyi Wara) headdress that is made to be danced as a pair with a female mask at harvest festivals to honour Chi Wara, a half human and half antelope mythical being who taught agriculture to the ancestors of the Bamana people.
+When humans became wasteful, Chi Wara buried himself in the earth and the Bamana created headdresses to represent him.
+Together, the male and female headdresses embody the ingredients necessary for successful cultivation.
+The dancers would hold sticks in their hands, to represent the movements Chi Wara made when he taught men how to cultivate, and the women would sing songs of praise for Chi Wara and the farmers.
 The headdress is attached to a wicker cap, which is strapped around the chin of a dancer.

 Physical description